Table of Contents:

 SCHMIDT: And while the rule says you can do anything you want to with your 20 percent time, these people are computer scientists and engineers, they’re not going to veer too far away from their core business and that is the genius of 20 percent time.

-FERRISS: Commandment number nine: to create a winning company culture, make sure every employee owns it.
+FERRISS: To create a winning company culture, make sure every employee owns it.
 This commandment is very often overlooked, especially at the startup stage and I’ve been guilty of this, I know many people who have.
 Many founders, especially inexperienced ones, downplay the role of culture in their success, or simply don’t know where to start.

 And many of the founders, co-founders that I’ve worked with are in the latter category.
 They recognize how it can be important and a critical, cohesive factor but they don’t know where to start.